FloorIsGround/dspy-examples/conversational_ai/README.md

 - [dspy](https://pypi.org/project/dspy/) >= 3.0.3
 - [python-dotenv](https://pypi.org/project/python-dotenv/) (for loading API keys from `.env`)

-You will also need API keys for:
+You will also need API keys for a model here are some potentially free options:
 - Google AI Studio (for Gemini models)
 - OpenRouter (for Longcat model)

-## Running a script
+## Running the script

-### More Detailed Information
-- Be sure to find the README.md for each individual script's requirements and for more information.

-### Generic installation

 1. Install dependencies:
     ```bash